clojure-grimoire/grimoire/resources/1.5.0/clojure.core/re-matches/docstring.md

-Returns the match, if any, of string to pattern, usingjava.util.regex.Matcher.matches().
-Uses re-groups to return thegroups.
+Returns the match, if any, of string to pattern, using java.util.regex.Matcher.matches().
+Uses re-groups to return the groups.